Obeliai

-The town of Obeliai is small and quite poor, due in no small part to the diversion of the railway; the station remains but is no longer in use.
+The town of Obeliai is small due in no small part to the diversion of the railway; the station remains but is no longer in use.

+Etymology

+The name of the town probably comes from the common Lithuanian word obelis, meaning apple tree – this could have been the name given to a place where many apple trees grew.
+In everyday speech, the name was previously known as Obelius.
+Town's name in other languages translates as: Abele, אבעל Abel.

 History

 The arms of the town were granted on August 8, 1993.
 Obeliai was first mentioned in the 16th century and received city rights in 1957.
 The town did not use any arms until the above arms were designed in 1993.
 The blue bend symbolises the Kriauna River, the silver field, the Lake Obeliai.
 The three apple blossoms on the bend are canting (sloping), "obelis" meaning apple tree.
 Apples used to be a major export of Obeliai, with many orchards surrounding the town.
 This industry is all but gone now.

 In August 1941, all the Jewish residents of Obeliai and the surrounding villages were taken into the Antanašė Forest by the Nazis, made to dig a long trench and then shot and buried.
 The Jäger Report stated that on August 25, 1941, a total of 1,160 Jews, consisting of 112 men, 627 women, and 421 children were killed.